-Intended outcome Success criteria PP children with identified SEN needs receive appropriate support and assessments Accurate referrals and targeted interventions/signposting to other services is achieved PP children are able to access the full range of clubs and trips on offer to them Children have participated in, and can talk enthusiastically about, their extra curricular clubs and academic trips.
-Children make expected or better progress so that their attainment is in line with children from similar starting points Children make quantifiable progress in reading, writing and maths across the year based on summative tests.

-The mental and physical health of our PP children improves Take qualitative evidence from our children on how they are feeling and for them to be able to explain the importance of good mental and physical health PP pupils are in school every day and on time ready to learn.
-PP attendance is at least 97%
+Intended outcome Success criteria PP children with identified SEN needs receive appropriate support and assessments Accurate referrals and targeted interventions/signposting to other services is achieved PP children are able to access the full range of inspirational clubs, visits and trips on offer to them Children have participated in, and can talk enthusiastically about, their extra curricular clubs and academic visits and trips.
+The quality of teaching within the school continues to improve through ongoing CPD Teachers, and teaching assistants, are delivering consistently good lessons and interventions achieved through a commitment to ongoing high quality professional development which improves outcomes of all pupils inc. PP The mental and physical health of our PP children improves Take qualitative evidence from our children on how they are feeling and for them to be able to explain the importance of good mental and physical health